Roslyn McCulloch will head up the public inquiry into Central Coast Council as the independent Commissioner, but just who is she?

-During her tenure as Lawyer, Partner, and now Special Counsel at Sydney-based law firm, Pikes & Veterans, McCulloch has regularly advised on local government-related matters for Council and private clients and has had experience particularly with various environmental planning instruments and the Local Government Act.
+During her tenure as Lawyer, Partner, and now Special Counsel at Sydney-based law firm, Pikes & Verekers, McCulloch has regularly advised on local government related matters for Councils and private clients and has had experience particularly with various environmental planning instruments and the Local Government Act.

 According to the Pikes & Verekers website, McCulloch’s “continuing involvement in [council and developer] areas has gained her a balance of experience rare to many practitioners”.